Renault ZOE performance, top speed & motor

-Tidy, grippy and uncomplicated handling make the Renault ZOE an easygoing, confidence-inspiring car in or out of town
+Tidy, grippy and uncomplicated handling make the Renault ZOE an easygoing, confidence-inspiring car to drive in or out of town

-Significantly updated suspension, steering and brakes mean this ZOE is usefully better to drive than before.
+Significantly updated suspension, steering and brakes mean this ZOE is usefully better to drive than the original model.
 It’s stable and confidence-inspiring – enough to make it fit for regular motorway miles.
 There’s plenty of grip if you want fun, although it always feels like a sensible steer regardless of how you drive it.

 Renault ZOE electric motor, 0-62mph and acceleration